elsuizo/static-math/README.md

 - The determinant of the matrixs are evaluated "in-place" without loops and code bifurcations

+- The use cases can be: Robotics, Game programming, Simulations ...etc.

 The matrix types `Mnn` (where `n=2..6`) implements the Methods from the `LinearAlgebra` trait: